How much deposit do I need to buy a house?

 Mortgage lenders like you to put some of your own money towards buying a house.
 That’s because it gives you a good reason to look after the property and to keep paying the monthly mortgage repayments – if you don’t, you could lose your own money.

-Some providers are starting to offer "100% mortgages" or "No-deposit mortgages".
+Some providers are starting to offer "100% mortgages" or "No-deposit mortgages", where you don't need to use a deposit at all.
 These are available usually only to first-time buyers who have been renting (and paying their rent on time) for at least a year.
 They usually have higher interest rates than mortgages where you have paid a deposit but they can be a good option for some.

 How much is a mortgage deposit?